joshtynjala/actionscript-3.0-developers-guide/text/using-the-flash-text-engine/working-with-fonts.md

 <div>

 The `fontName` property of the `FontDescription` object can be a single name or a comma-separated list of names.
-For example, in a list such as “Arial, Helvetica, \_sans”, the text engine looks for “Arial” first, then “Helvetica”, and finally “\_sans”, if it can’t find either of the first two fonts.
-The set of font names include three generic device font names: “\_sans”, “\_serif”, and “\_typewriter”.
+For example, in a list such as "Arial, Helvetica, \_sans", the text engine looks for "Arial" first, then "Helvetica", and finally "\_sans", if it can't find either of the first two fonts.
+The set of font names include three generic device font names: "\_sans", "\_serif", and "\_typewriter".
 They map to specific device fonts, depending on the playback system.
 It is good practice to specify default names such as these in all font descriptions that use device fonts.
-If no `fontName` is specified, “\_serif” is used as the default.
+If no `fontName` is specified, "\_serif" is used as the default.

 The `fontPosture` property can either be set to the default (